rotki/rotki/docs/api.rst

    :statuscode 200: Adding the new user was succesful
    :statuscode 300: Possibility of syncing exists and the creation was sent with sync_approval set to ``"unknown"``.
 Consumer of api must resend with ``"yes"`` or ``"no"``.
    :statuscode 400: Provided JSON is in some way malformed
    :statuscode 409: User already exists.
 Another user is already logged in.
+Given Premium API credentials are invalid.
    :statuscode 500: Internal Rotki error

    For succesful requests, result contains the currently connected exchanges, whethere the user has premium activated and the user's settings.